Chat Interface

 Show Estimated Token Count:

-Displays the estimated number of Tokens consumed by the input text in the input box (not the actual context consumption, for reference only).
+Displays the estimated number of tokens consumed by the input text in the input box (not the actual context consumption, for reference only).

 Paste Long Text as File: